Selecting your search name

 When an owner is considering selling their “legacy”, he or she looks for clues to reinforce the reason to select you.
 Words convey meanings and are viewed by others as signals of your intentions.
 If incorrectly chosen, these words may result in concern, fear, worry and judgment about you.
 Don’t worry about what your banker, investors, work colleagues, or significant other thinks about the name of your search.
 A prospective seller counts the most.

 Equity – Owning stock in a company is a very attractive concept for most searchers, as ownership and equity go hand-in-hand.
 Sellers typically have spent their careers zealously guarding their company’s equity.
 When they see ‘equity’ in your name, they may be confused as to what kind of equity you bring!
 You want to find ways to convince the seller that you are different than the Private “Equity” firms that have been knocking on their doors.
 PE firms have portfolios, but you are looking for just one business to own and run.
+It is one of your primary differentiators, so don’t use the word.

 Management – This word has had great success for consultants and bankers.
 A seller will drill down deeply into your own skill set, experience and ”management” capabilities to assess your skill set to manage their business.
 In comparison to themselves and their existing management team, you may come up short in their minds.